directlinegroup/directlinegroup/readme.markdown

-This software was developed by Andrey Vasilchenko as a technical task for a job interview for a developer position at Direct Line Group
+This software was developed by Andrey Vasilchenko as a technical task for a job interview for a role of Digital Python Software Engineer at Direct Line Group (Ref:R-8128)

 https://www.linkedin.com/in/andrey-v-3bbb262

 SOFTWARE ENGINEER PYTHON TEST
 =============================